 We do not currently have a formal hedging program to mitigate Novra's exposure to foreign currency risk; however, management may speculate on the foreign currency trend and enter into derivative financial instruments.
-Unrealized gains or losses on outstanding foreign currency derivative contracts (e.g. futures, forwards, swaps) are reflected in the Consolidated Statements of Operations and Comprehensive Income (Loss) based on currency rates as at the date of the Statements of Consolidated Financial Position.
-At December 31, 2020 we did not have any foreign currency derivative contracts.
+Unrealized gains or losses on outstanding foreign currency derivative contracts (e.g. futures, forwards, swaps) are reflected in the Consolidated Statements of Operations and Comprehensive Income (Loss) based on currency rates as at the date of the Consolidated Statements of Financial Position.
+At December 31, 2021 we did not have any foreign currency derivative contracts.

-At December 31, 2020, if the Canadian dollar had weakened/strengthened by 5% against the U.S. dollar and Euro with all other variables held constant, the resulting change to Novra's consolidated net loss would have been \$7 thousand.
+At December 31, 2021, if the Canadian dollar had weakened/strengthened by 5% against the U.S. dollar and Euro with all other variables held constant, the resulting change to Novra's consolidated net income would have been \$47 thousand.
 This excludes Wegener's assets and liabilities which are denominated in USD.